 With your explicit consent we may collect special categories of personal data.
-Pursuant to the definition given by the GDPR, these data may include racial or ethnic origin, political opinions, religious or philosophical beliefs, health data, trade union membership, the processing of genetic data, biometric data, data concerning health, sex life or sexual orientation and criminal records.
+Pursuant to the definition given by the GDPR, these data may include religious beliefs, health data, biometric data, data concerning health and criminal records.

 7. WHAT LAWFUL REASONS DO WE HAVE FOR COLLECTING, PROCESSING AND DISCLOSING PERSONAL DATA